Doctors Note Logo

 UTIs are common.
 Persistent pain is frustrating.
 But with proper testing and follow-up, most cases resolve fully and safely.

-If you're still experiencing symptoms and want clarity before your next doctor's visit, try using a free Cystitis symptom checker to better understand what might be happening and what questions to ask your healthcare provider.
+If you're still experiencing symptoms and want clarity before your next doctor's visit, you can use a free symptom checker to help identify what might be causing your discomfort and prepare informed questions for your healthcare provider.

 Your symptoms matter.
 If you're still in pain, it's time to reassess — not just wait it out.